Advocacy: Affordable Comprehensive Health Coverage

 Telehealth

 Telehealth has long been an avenue to care particularly for underserved communities like rural areas and areas with physician or specialist shortages.
-Through the COVID-19 public health emergency, federal and state agencies provided flexibilities to increase access via telehealth which for some people with epilepsy who, for instance, cannot drive or live far from the closest epilepsy center, has proven beneficial.
+During the COVID-19 public health emergency, federal and state agencies provided flexibility to increase access via telehealth which for some people with epilepsy who, for instance, cannot drive or live far from the closest epilepsy center, proved beneficial.

 Health Equity

-We are dedicated to implementation, strengthening and enforcement of the patient protections created by the ACA, especially as they relate to health plans offered in the Marketplace and Medicaid expansion.
-We strongly support Medicare and Medicaid, and oppose efforts to cut or limit the programs, including through block grants or the implementation of work requirements in Medicaid.
-For the majority of people with the epilepsies, epilepsy medications are the most common and cost-effective treatment for controlling or reducing seizures, so the Foundation also advocates for timely, affordable access to prescription medications within all insurance.
+We are dedicated to implementing, strengthening, and enforcing the protections created by the ACA, especially as they relate to health plans offered in the Marketplace and Medicaid expansion.
+We strongly support Medicare and Medicaid and oppose efforts to cut or limit the programs, including through block grants or the implementation of work requirements in Medicaid.
+For the majority of people with the epilepsies, epilepsy medications are the most common and cost-effective treatment for controlling or reducing seizures, so the Foundation also advocates for timely, affordable access to prescription medications within all forms of insurance as well as access to other treatments like surgery or neuromodulation devices.
 The Foundation has also endorsed the Health Equity and Accountability Act, a comprehensive bill that would create a more equitable health system.

-The Foundation supports people being able to choose to receive care via telehealth even after the public health emergency ends.
-To facilitate this, patient-centered policies should be in place including all plans covering telehealth services, in-person services still being available, and telehealth technologies being accessible.
+The Foundation supports people being able to choose to receive care via telehealth even after the official end of the public health emergency.
+To facilitate this, person-centered policies should be in place including all plans covering telehealth services, in-person services still being available, and telehealth technologies being accessible.
+Additionally, since some anti-seizure medications are on the controlled substances list, the Foundation is asking the Drug Enforcement Administration (DEA) to continue to allow the prescribing of controlled substances via telehealth.

 ACA